PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 - A way to filter resources to those allowed to be installed on the system

-- Enterprise management of local cache
+- Enterprise management of local cache/the ability to configure a PSRepository on a system-wide level

 - Full semver support won't happen until there is a semver type in .NET